All Products

 - name: test-dep

-eventSourceName: ali-mns # Match the name of the event source.
+eventSourceName: ali-mns # Match the event source name.

-eventName: example # Match the name of the event in the event source.
+eventName: example # Match the event name definition in the event source.

 triggers: